 Every community has challenges that impede its ability to become stronger and more vibrant.
 But, taking the time to truly understand the mix of issues impacting the well-being of a community is crucial.
 Learn how to engage community members and groups in a systematic, step-by-step process for uncovering high priority issues and taking action.

-Week 4 - Community Economics (Stephan Goetz, Northeast Regional Center for Rural Development)
+4. Community Economics (TBA, Northeast Regional Center for Rural Development)

 Money comes and goes, but knowing who is bringing it in, how it is being invested, and how it is leaving the community is important to supporting a vibrant economy.
 Learn about the many facets of a community's economic complexion in this session.